abeakkas/ipho-unofficial.org/src/README.md

 python3 -B main.py
 ```

-This generates the whole website to the parent folder by filling in the
+This generates the whole website to the parent folder of src. templates folder
-pages in the templates folder with data from the database folder.
+contains HTML files and database folder contains CSV data files.

 You can generate individual pages with scripts as well.